foofeh/hugo-theme-massively/exampleSite/content/post/pinterest-hashtag-research.md

 <Center><H2> 2.
 Experiment with Longer Keyword Strings </Center></H2>
 <img src="https://raw.githubusercontent.com/foofeh/hugo-theme-massively/master/exampleSite/static/uploads/image1(1).jpeg" width="60%" height="60%" align="right" style="margin:0px 20px">
 <p style="line-height:1.8">
-In the my initial research, there were two hashtags that used Cake Decorating.
-It seemed to be a topic a decent amount of people where tagging their content as.
+In my initial research, there were two hashtags that used Cake Decorating at the start.
+Both hashtags had a high amount of tags.
-I set out to see if there were any more cake decorating hashtags to be found.
+I set out to see if there were any more hashtags that started with "CakeDecorating"
 </p>
 <p style="line-height:1.8">
 Going back to the description field, I started to type out **#CakeDecor.**Being a longer word, I was surprised that more related hashtags popped up.